King County Sheriff's Office: Controversy

 In February 2012, Dustin Theoharis was shot sixteen times by a sheriff's deputy and a Department of Corrections officer as he lay in his bed.
 The officers were attempting to search the home for another man when they saw Theoharis move and they opened fire.
 Officers responding to the shooting allegedly failed to gather evidence, moved items at the crime scene and acted as advocates for the shooters.
 An internal investigation found no wrongdoing on the part of the officers.
 The officers involved refused to cooperate with the investigation.
-The state settled a lawsuit for $2.5 Million.
+The state settled a lawsuit for $2.5 million.
 The county agreed to pay $3 million to settle the matter.
 Sheriff John Urquhart pointed out to the press that he was not responsible for this incident as he had not yet been elected.

-In 2017 Detective Richard Rowe in plain clothes approached a motorcyclist from behind with his gun drawn without identifying himself as a law enforcement officer for a full minute.
-He also reached into the motocyclist's pocket to pull out his wallet so that an observer might think an armed robbery was in progress.
+In 2017, Detective Richard Rowe, in plain clothes, approached a motorcyclist from behind with his gun drawn and without identifying himself as a law enforcement officer for a full minute.
+He also reached into the motorcyclist's pocket to pull out his wallet so that an observer might think an armed robbery was in progress.
 The department later settled the case with a $65,000 payment to the victim and agreed to modify its use-of-force policy.

 In March 2021, the King County Sheriff's Office agreed to pay out a $5 million settlement to the family of Tommy Le, a 20-year-old high school student who was shot and killed by Deputy Cesar Molina in 2017.
 Deputies had encountered Le while responding to a report of a disoriented man who may have been armed with a knife or sharp object.
-The sheriff's office initially stated that Le attacked deputies with a knife or other sharp object and that Molina shot Le in self-defense.
+The sheriff's office initially stated that Le attacked deputies with a knife or other sharp object and that Molina shot Le in self-defence.
 An investigation by the sheriff's office Use of Force Board cleared the shooting on the basis that deputies "reasonably believed that [Le] was armed with a deadly weapon and had already attacked someone with a knife".
 However, a subsequent outside review of the case found a "lack of rigor" in the sheriff's office's investigation, pointing to significant issues such as evidence suggesting that Le was likely moving away from the deputies when he was shot.
-The review also found that while Le was found to be carrying a ballpoint pen during the encounter, KCSO investigators spent a large amount of their time trying to find the knife reported by one witness in order to justify the shooting.
+The review also found that while Le was found to be carrying a ballpoint pen during the encounter, KCSO investigators spent a large amount of their time trying to find the knife reported by one witness to justify the shooting.